-- Expand the curriculum to other schools in the District of Columbia, Maryland, and Northern Virginia through ongoing outreach to teachers, principals, curriculum coordinators, and school system administrators. - Conduct presentations at in-school and non-formal educational settings (i.e. camps and summer schools). - Attend conferences and conduct training to increase awareness and utilization of the air quality curriculum. - Conduct the annual poster and slogan contests and sponsor science fairs. - Develop new education activities as needed. - Continue to work with regional organizations to incorporate air quality expand air quality education.
+- Launch the redesigned curriculum.
+Expand the curriculum to other schools in the District of Columbia, Maryland, and Northern Virginia through ongoing outreach to teachers, principals, curriculum coordinators, and school system administrators. - Conduct presentations at in-school and non-formal educational settings (i.e. camps and summer schools). - Attend conferences and conduct training to increase awareness and utilization of the air quality curriculum. - Conduct the annual poster and slogan contests and sponsor science fairs. - Continue to work with regional organizations to incorporate air quality expand air quality education.